 IMDA provides public education providing information for individuals and organizations on spam and how to combat it, including with the help of IMDA industry partners as appropriate.
+Also, PDPC is providing information on how to protect their citizens from the spam and scam.

 Singapore didn't join UCENet.
 However, Singapore signed the Regional Comprehensive Economic Partnership (RCEP) agreement.
+Also, IMDA and ACMA signed Memorandum of Understanding for enhanced cooperation to combat scam and spam communications.
+The MOU was signed on 18 July 2022.